paezha/Spatial-Statistics-Course/Sample Slides/12-Point-Pattern-Analysis-III-Slides.md

 G-Function contd.
 ========================================================

-- the empirical function is the solid black line, and the theoretical is the dashed red line
+- The empirical function is the solid black line, and the theoretical is the dashed red line
-- about 50% of events have a nearest neighbor at a distance of less than approximately 0.04
+- About 50% of events have a nearest neighbor at a distance of less than approximately 0.04
 - In the null landscape only about 16% of events have a nearest neighbor at less than 0.04
-- this suggests that in the actual landscape events tend to be much closer to other events in comparison the null landscape, and would be suggestive of clustering
+- This suggests that in the actual landscape events tend to be much closer to other events in comparison the null landscape, and would be suggestive of clustering

 ![plot of chunk unnamed-chunk-12](12-Point-Pattern-Analysis-III-Slides-figure/unnamed-chunk-12-1.png)

 G-Function contd.
 ========================================================

-- the empirical function is below the one for the null landscape
+- The empirical function is below the one for the null landscape
 - This is indicative of a dispersed, or regular pattern.

 ![plot of chunk unnamed-chunk-13](12-Point-Pattern-Analysis-III-Slides-figure/unnamed-chunk-13-1.png)

 ***

-- the empirical function closely resembles the theoretical function for the null landscape
+- The empirical function closely resembles the theoretical function for the null landscape

 ![plot of chunk unnamed-chunk-14](12-Point-Pattern-Analysis-III-Slides-figure/unnamed-chunk-14-1.png)